1backend/1backend/dapper/README.md

 - Be quick - never redo an already done job
 - Stream things are they as happening for user feedback

-You can see it in action when you click on the "Install Runtime" button on the Start screen of OpenOrch.
+You can see it in action when you click on the "Install Runtime" button on the Start screen of 1Backend.

 ## How it works